Consensys/doc.teku/docs/Reference/CLI/CLI-Syntax.md

   "home/me/me_node/password2.txt"]
 ```

-List of plain text files containing the password to decrypt the encrypted BLS12-381 keystore files.
+List of plain text files containing the password to decrypt the BLS12-381 keystore files.

 Each keystore file requires its own password file.
 The password file must match
 the list position of the keystore file listed using [`--validators-key-files`](#validators-key-files).